Relintai/pandemonium_engine_docs/usage/export/exporting_for_dedicated_servers.md

     The PCK file will include resources not normally needed by the server, such as textures and sounds.
 This means the PCK file will be larger than it could possibly be.
-Support for stripping unneeded resources from a PCK for server usage is planned in a future Godot release.
+Support for stripping unneeded resources from a PCK for server usage is planned in a future Pandemonium release.

     On the bright side, this allows the same PCK file to be used both by a client and dedicated server build.
 This can be useful if you want to ship a